RootSystemML/RootSystemML.github.io/format/thesaurus.md

 ####RSML Thesaurus

 RSML allows any property or functions to be defined.
 However, the *RSML thesaurus* provides a list of standardized property and functions which are recommended for use.
+Also, those terms should be avoided if the function or property meaning is not as described here.

 This thesaurus is not static and new entries can be added by the members of the [RootSystemML github organization][RSML org].
 However, its content needs not be implemented by all RSML software.